dadhi/FastExpressionCompiler/README.md

 ### Additional optimizations

-1. Using `ExpressionInfo` instead of `Expression` for _lightweight_ expression creation.
+1. Using `FastExpressionCompiler.LightExpression.Expression` instead of `System.Linq.Expressions.Expression` for the _lightweight_ expression creation.
-Won't speed-up compilation alone, but may speed-up construction+compilation.
+It won't speed-up compilation alone but may speed-up the construction.
 2. Using `expr.TryCompileWithPreCreatedClosure` and `expr.TryCompileWithoutClosure` when you know the
-expression at hand and may optimize for delegate with closure or for "static" delegate.
+expression at hand and may optimize for delegate with the closure or for "static" delegate.

-Both optimizations are visible in benchmark results: search for `ExpressionInfo` and `FastCompiledLambdaWithPreCreatedClosure` respectively.
+Both optimizations are visible in benchmark results: search for `LightExpression` and `FastCompiledLambdaWithPreCreatedClosure` respectively.